skdaivadnya/skdaivadnya/README.md

 - **Tools:** Git, Docker, Kubernetes
 - **Specialties:** Machine Learning, Data Science, Physics-Informed Neural Networks (PINN)

-## 📈 What I Do
-- Craft AI-driven solutions for real-world problems
-- Analyze data, develop models, and deploy AI systems
-- Stay ahead with the latest AI technologies and methodologies

-## 🔍 Fun Facts
-- Early fascination with robots and sci-fi led me to AI
-- I believe in 'doing it' rather than just thinking about it
-- Passionate about cross-cultural teamwork and ethical AI

 ## 📫 Get in Touch
 Always open to new opportunities and collaborations.
 Let's leverage AI to drive innovation and growth together!